quicksilverTrx/NLP_notebooks/README.md

 # NLP_notebooks
 IIT KGP Speech and Natural Language Processing.

-My own version which is adapted from Krishna Amrith's repo.
+My own version which is inspired by Krishna Amrith's repo.